About Greater Cleveland Partnership

 About the Greater Cleveland Partnership

-With nearly 8,500 members, the Greater Cleveland Partnership (GCP) is one of the largest metropolitan chambers of commerce in the nation.
+With more than 8,000 members, the Greater Cleveland Partnership (GCP) is one of the largest metropolitan chambers of commerce in the nation.
 We're focused on driving the economic vitality of our region through building a strong and thriving climate for the broad business community, including small businesses, middle-market companies and large corporations.